Our radiation oncologists provide specialized state-of-the-art treatments including:

 Spatially Fractionated Radiation Therapy, or Grid, can be used to attack

 larger tumors when traditional radiation therapy fails.
-The UMGCC is just one
+The UMGCCC is just one

 of a few places in the country using Grid therapy.
 Using pencil sized beams,